How To Start Your Content Creator Website

 The remaining pages will be dependent on your specific needs.
 Whatever your monetization strategy is, there should be a page linked in your main navigation for it.
 So, if you monetize with ads and sponsorships, you should have a "partner with me" page with your media kit.
 If you want your readers to become supporters, you'll need a landing page with info on the benefits they'll receive for signing up.
 Promote these important pages on your homepage to drive sign-ups.

-Our Guide to Content Strategy can help
+Our Guide to Content Strategy can help!

 ✅ Domain

 Note: Many website builders (like Wix and Squarespace) will let you register your domain through them.
 If you ever want to switch platforms, it can be challenging to transfer the domain out of these accounts.
-We recommend registering your domain separately at Google, GoDaddy, or any registrar of your choice for simplicity.
+We recommend registering your domain separately at Google, Hover, or any registrar of your choice for simplicity.

 ✅ Features and Functionality

-Before you start setting up your website, you need to outline your features and functionality needs.
-As a content creator, you'll need a platform that can handle thousands of pages.
-You may not have much content if you're just starting, but as you continue publishing, those pages will add up fast.
-You may need video and podcast players on your site.
-You may need a way to handle subscriptions and payments.
 Think about your business model, the programs you intend to offer to your audience or advertisers, and what you'll need on your website to make these things happen.
 That may mean that you need some third-party tools to integrate with your site.
 For example, if your website will have ads on it, you'll need an ad server.
 If you plan to have gated content, you'll need a membership program that facilitates that functionality.
-If you have these features outlined ahead of time, you can choose the right platform(s) for the job.

 ✅ Design Notes